Skip to content

 Recommendation

 Consider TODA Pay if you are a small-to-mid high-risk operator (gambling, forex, crypto exchange) with Romania, Turkey, GCC, CEE or African exposure who can carry independent due diligence on a thinly disclosed counterparty and who wants the stablecoin-settlement option in the same contract as fiat card processing.
-Mandatory before signing: KNF register lookup for the Polish EMI claim, BC corporate registry search for SMART PAYMENTS TECHNOLOGIES LTD officers and UBOs, at least one named reference customer in your vertical, current PCI DSS Attestation of Compliance, written rate card covering MCC-specific processing rates, rolling reserve terms, FX/stablecoin conversion spread, chargeback fees and platform fees.
-Skip TODA Pay if you hold a tier-1 gambling license (use Nuvei, Solidgate, Paysafe or Worldline instead), if you serve US traffic (Nuvei or Worldpay for fiat, BitPay or BVNK for stablecoin payouts), if your vendor process requires SOC 2 / ISO 27001 / named UBO disclosure, or if you run on SoftSwiss / EveryMatrix and want a pre-built connector (CoinsPaid, Praxis Tech or MoneyMatrix instead).
+Mandatory before signing: a KNF register lookup for the Polish EMI claim, a BC corporate registry search for SMART PAYMENTS TECHNOLOGIES LTD officers and UBOs, at least one named reference customer in your vertical, a current PCI DSS Attestation of Compliance, and a written rate card covering MCC-specific processing rates, rolling reserve terms, FX/stablecoin conversion spread, chargeback fees and platform fees.
+Skip TODA Pay if you hold a tier-1 gambling license (use Nuvei, Paysafe or Worldline instead), if you serve US traffic (Nuvei or Worldpay for fiat, BitPay or BVNK for stablecoin payouts), if your vendor process requires SOC 2 / ISO 27001 / named UBO disclosure, or if you run on SoftSwiss / EveryMatrix and want a pre-built connector (CoinsPaid, Praxis Tech or MoneyMatrix instead).
 For pure payment orchestration without the licensing concerns, Corefy and IXOPAY offer the same routing logic over broader and more transparent acquirer panels.
 Updated May 2026.

 Pros

-• Genuine Romania and CEE depth.
+• Real Romania and CEE depth.
 RON card processing for Visa and Mastercard, integrations with local cash voucher providers (TopPay, SelfPay, Smith & Smith), Apple Pay and Google Pay tokenized wallets, ONJN-aware positioning.
 For a CEE-focused casino the local-method coverage is differentiated from generic global PSPs.

 • Smart routing layer over a panel of upstream acquiring partners.
 Cascade routing on declines, AI-driven risk scoring, separation of first-time deposit traffic from trusted users.
-For high-decline-rate geos and high-risk customer profiles this can lift approval rates meaningfully versus a single direct acquiring relationship.
+For high-decline-rate geos and high-risk customer profiles this can lift approval rates meaningfully against a single direct acquiring relationship.

 • No setup fee per the PSPBox listing.
 For a small operator launching on a new acquiring rail, the absence of an upfront fee lowers the cost of trying the product without committing significant capital.
 Confirm this still applies to your specific contract.

 • Card payouts via Visa Direct and Mastercard Send with real-time settlement.
-The Card Payout product is genuinely useful for casinos that want fast player withdrawals to a beneficiary card without the multi-day SWIFT or SEPA cycle.
+The Card Payout product is useful for casinos that want fast player withdrawals to a beneficiary card without the multi-day SWIFT or SEPA cycle.

 • Broad currency support including EUR, USD, GBP, AUD, CAD, JPY, NOK, DKK, SEK, PLN, CHF, KZT, RON, TRY plus USDT/USDC stablecoins.
 Kazakhstan tenge (KZT) settlement specifically is rare among Western-facing PSPs and is a real selling point for CIS exposure.